Ethical and ultimately indulgent! Feel good with our list of the best gluten free and vegan chocolate Easter eggs!

-There is no better feeling than cracking into a box of chocolate eggs on Easter.
-With the crinkling foil, egg hunts and, for some, the many Easter treats that seem to last for no longer than a week before someone gobbles it down – it truly is the most delicious time of the year!
+There is no better feeling than cracking into a chocolate Easter egg.
+And, for most of us, the many Easter treats we receive don’t seem to last no longer than a week – it truly is the most delicious time of the year!

-Better yet, we can all agree that chocolate tastes better in the shape of an egg!
-Whether you’re looking for something more diet conscious or environmentally friendly, surprisingly there are some delicious Australian made gluten-, dairy-free and vegan chocolate brands out there to enjoy.
+So, this year, just in time for Easter 2024 celebrations, we’ve compiled a list of the best vegan chocolate Easter eggs.
+Whether you’re looking for something more diet conscious or environmentally friendly, surprisingly there are some delicious vegan chocolates out there to enjoy.

-So, turn your usual drab into something indulgent with our list of the best Australian made gluten free and vegan chocolate Easter eggs for 2023!
+So, turn your usual drab into something indulgent with our list of the best Australian made vegan chocolate for Easter 2024!

 <strong>Koko Black</strong>